Our Board of Trustees is the governing body of Parkinson's UK and is ultimately responsible for everything we do and how we do it.

 Our Senior Leadership Team

-Our senior leadership team is made up of Steve Ford, our chief executive, and seven directors.
+Our senior leadership team is made up of Steve Ford, our chief executive, and nine directors.

 Steve Ford (Chief Executive)